 Durable and long-lasting, niobium is an excellent choice for those with sensitive ears who want to wear an alternative to base metals, such as brass, bronze that may irritate them.
 A little expensive but worth it for the colour options available and unsurpassed hypo-allergenicity.

 Another superstar option.
-Non-reactive germanium replaces copper to harden the material in the manufacture of Argentium sterling silver.
+Non-reactive germanium replaces copper to harden the material in the manufacture of 935 Argentium silver.
 This silver material is recycled, not made from virgin silver ore, so that's better for our environment.

 Titanium is durable, tarnish-resistant and non-toxic.
 This light-weight, natural element makes an excellent choice for allergy sufferers.